Ames-hub/pyhoster/README.md

 - Optionally running API to control what happens in pyhost externally
 - Auto-Generate self-signed SSL certificates and put them to use easily!
 (You can also use your own cert by replacing the file it makes)
 - link a website's content to any folder in your system
-- Make your changes, then update the website with a simple command
+- Make your changes, then `update` the website with a simple command
 - Built-in function to implement a custom "Page not found" page
 - Update messed up your app?
-No problem! with PyHost you can revert any changes with our full snapshot system!
+No problem! with PyHost you can `rollback` any changes with our full snapshot system!
 - Run multiple websites at once
 - User friendly design